ChaunceyKiwi/Algorithms-DS/others/kleinberg-exercise/chapter5-divide-conquer/sol-1~5.md

 We merge the sorted list a1, ..., a(p-1) and b1, ..., b(q-1) into a single list of points c1,c2,c..c(p+q-2), ordered by increasing x-coordinate.
 Now for each k we consider which line is uppermost at ck in L and L'.

 The sequence of visible lines is Li1, ...
 Lis, Ljt,..., Ljq.
+(Some lines in the middle position might be unvisible).

 **To be consider in detail in the future**